The COVID symptoms you get depend on how many vaccine jabs you’ve had, major study says

 Globally, COVID infections are on the rise, with experts predicting there will be an uptick in deaths as the Northern Hemisphere heads into its winter months.

-In August, Dr. Anthony Fauci, the White House’s top medical advisor, urged Americans to get vaccinated or risk “getting into trouble” over the colder seasons.
+In August, Dr. Anthony Fauci, the White House’s top medical adviser, urged Americans to get vaccinated or risk “getting into trouble” over the colder seasons.